Menu Close

 • unmarried and self-employed with a taxable income of 60,000€

-• who lives in Bavaria and who is a member of a religious institution that collects church tax
+• live in Bavaria and are a member of a religious institution that collects church tax

 of which you will get back through your income tax return: